bhanug21/practice-demo/README.md

 # practice-demo
-This is for practice purpose
+This repo is for practice purpose